pendo-io/pendo-mobile-sdk/api-documentation/native-ios-apis.md

 > Setup API can only be called once during the application lifecycle.

+> setup will attempt 3 retries before failing and will not send a notification regardless of whether it succeeds or fails.

 <details>    <summary> <b>Details</b><i> - Click to expand or collapse</i></summary>

 <br>